ajsnarr98/LinkNotes/backlog.md

 - add real editnote screen/boxes
 - add confirmation on save editnote when you try to add new notetype
 - add default entries for pictures and the like
-- move notecollection out of base activity and into a base viewmodel?

 ## Bugs
 - returning back to viewnote after adding entries on an existing note does not update view